 Your portfolio is like an architectural ID.
 It gives a first impression to potential employers.
 It shows off your skills, creativity, and unique style.
 A strong portfolio is more than just nice design projects.
 It tells your story as a future architect.

 Choose projects that display a variety of skills that match the firms you’re interested in.
 Show your problem-solving skills, technical skills, and design process.
+Highlight your use of innovative or sustainable materials in your portfolio projects, demonstrating your awareness of how material choices can impact both design and environmental outcomes.
 Focus on quality, not quantity.
 Each project should represent your best effort and show your attention to detail and love for architecture.

 A good cover letter is just as important as your portfolio.
 It should go along with your work.
 In this letter, explain your passion for architecture.
 Mention why you want to work with that specific firm and how your skills fit their design projects.
 Make sure to tailor each letter to show your real interest and understanding of their work.